 The teachings in The Urantia Book about eugenics and race have been very much misunderstood and unfairly criticized.
-Some Urantia Book students appreciate these teachings, while others embrace the teachings about spirituality but reject the teachings about eugenics and race.
 The teachings on eugenics and race have become a focal point for rejecting the authenticity of The Urantia Book as a revelation, for disparaging the book and its adherents, and for suggesting that Dr. Sadler was the author of The Urantia Book or that he corrupted the revelatory process by interjecting his own ideas.
 This page presents the efforts people have made in their attempts to explain or reject the teachings on eugenics and race.

 Your editor (Halbert Katzen) is probably the person best known in the Urantia community for championing the teachings about eugenics and race . . .

 “Eugenics, Race, and The Urantia Book” was published in 2011 (revised 2012, 2014) as an outgrowth of the UBtheNEWS project.
 Because the most popular UBtheNEWS reports (Adam and Eve, Gobekli Tepe) were leading visitors directly to passages in The Urantia Book on race and genetics, “Eugenics, Race, and The Urantia Book” was undertaken to help people more directly and comprehensively understand The Urantia Book‘s teachings on this subject.
 This 115-page review of the topic demonstrates that the teachings are altogether consistent with the best of contemporary moral standards.
 It explains what The Urantia Book teaches and gives special attention to the most controversial passages.
 Personal opinions, as well as perspectives on history and current events, are not part of this review.